bilal7ali/bilal7ali/README.md

 # Hey there! 👋 I'm Bilal

-I'm a Mechatronics Engineering student at the University of Waterloo.
-I love working on projects that include everything from embedded systems to electrical design.
-Some of my interests are robotics and wearable tech.
+- 🤖 Studying Mechatronics Engineering at the University of Waterloo.
+- 🖥️ Working on projects that have 'make things move' in the real world.

+Feel free to take a look at my [portfolio](https://www.bilal7.com/) for more of my projects!